ParsleyMild bitter flavour for well-balanced dishes

 Did you know?

-Parsley brightens flavors.
-It adds balance to savory dishes the way that a little lemon juice can make something just taste better.
+Parsley brightens flavours.
+It adds balance to savoury dishes the way that a little lemon juice can make something just taste better.
 It can be used as garnish and flavouring and as a vegetable.
-In central Europe, eastern Europe, and southern Europe, as well as in western Asia, many dishes are served with fresh green chopped parsley sprinkled on top.
+In Europe, as well as in western Asia, many dishes are served with fresh green chopped parsley sprinkled on top.
 Also widely used in Middle Eastern, Brazilian, and American cooking.

 Parsley is great for…

 Curly Leaf Parsley is often used as a garnish on potato dishes (boiled or mashed potatoes), rice dishes (risotto or pilaf), fish, fried chicken, lamb, goose, and steaks, as well in meat or vegetable stews (including shrimp creole, boeuf bourguignon, goulash, or chicken paprika).